 How confident are you that your organization’s pricing strategy generates the highest profit?
 At most companies, prices are set using “that’s the way that we’ve always done it” formulas and seat-of-the-pants instinct.
 The result is businesses of all sizes, from start-ups to the Fortune 100, leave money on the table.
 Rafi expands the concept of pricing beyond a simple two-lever “up or down” mechanism to focus on creative strategies that better serve customers and reap higher profits.
 His speech is filled with humor and an unwavering focus on providing insights that can be implemented on Sunday evening.

-The Art of Pricing, New Edition: How to Find the Hidden Profits to Grow Your Business
+The Art of Pricing: How to Find the Hidden Profits to Grow Your Business

 Want to make a bad year better or turn a good year into a blockbuster?
 Improve your pricing strategy and discover the untapped gold mine that exists in your products and services.